Week 10 of Pregnancy

 Your Baby Bump at Week 10

-Your ten-week-pregnancy tummy is probably just beginning to show.
+Your belly is probably just beginning to show.
 That's because your baby is still growing rapidly, and your belly has begun to acquire an additional curve.
-You may not seem pregnant to those you meet, but you may need elastic waistline jeans and loose-fitting blouses around the 10 week mark.
+You may not appear pregnant to those you meet, but you may need elastic waistline jeans and loose-fitting blouses around this time.

-Everyone displays differently, and your baby bump will vary depending on your body shape and size, as well as the shape of your uterus.
-If this isn't your first pregnancy or you're carrying multiples, you're more likely to have a noticeable baby bulge in the first trimester.
-If you aren't clearly pregnant now, just wait—your tummy will swell with time.
+Everyone shows differently, and your baby bump will vary depending on your body shape and size, as well as the shape of your uterus.
+If this isn't your first pregnancy or you're carrying multiples, you're more likely to have a noticeable baby bump in the first trimester.
+If you aren't appearing pregnant now, just be patient, your tummy will swell with time.

 Tips for Week 10